 To slow cognitive decline, seniors should try out hobbies that stimulate multiple senses at the same time.
 Arranging flowers is a simple activity that can increase your loved one’s hand-eye coordination and encourage him or her to come up with eye-catching color combinations.
 Collecting flowers at the park or out in the garden is a great way to gently raise the heart rate while enjoying some sunlight.

 Dementia is one of the many health conditions that could make it difficult for your loved one to manage daily activities.
-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, an in-home care provider Chandler, Arizona, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a Chandler home care provider, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.

 This popular hobby can easily be carried out with nothing more than a notebook, some glue, a pair of safety scissors, and a few magazines.
 If your loved one has mild dementia, try to come up with different activities such as making themed collages or recreating certain memories with the pictures he or she cuts out.
 As your loved one’s dementia progresses, setting easier challenges like sticking to a single color or only using certain shapes might be more appropriate.